 Connections

-The brain, nervous system and body are not separate entities, but a single continuous feedback loop.
-When the trauma of abuse or a chronically activated nervous system disrupts one, it resonates through them all.
-At Connections we don't just help manage the symptoms, we regulate the whole system.
+The brain and body are not separate, but a continuous feedback loop.
+When severe stress disrupts one system, it resonates through them all.
+At Connections I don't just help manage the symptoms, I help regulate the whole system with My Neuro-Cognitive-Somatic RECOVERY protocol.

 Dr Tracey Evans PhD